San Diego California Temple: Renovations

-Cultural and community Impact
+Community impact

 During its six-week public open house from February 20 to April 3, 1993, approximately 720,000 visitors toured the temple.
-In recognition of efforts to increase public awareness during the open house, the Public Relations Society of America awarded the church its prestigious Silver Anvil Award in the category of special events and observances by non-profit organizations.
-The temple was given another award, the “Headliner of the Year” in 1993 by the San Diego Press Club, awarded in the landmark category.
+The communications campaign associated with the open house received a Silver Anvil Award from the Public Relations Society of America for special events and observances by nonprofit organizations, and the temple was also named "Headliner of the Year" in the landmark category by the San Diego Press Club.

-Although the temple does not have a visitors' center, the church maintains the Mormon Battalion Historic Site in Old Town, San Diego, approximately 10 miles south of the temple.
+Former San Diego city architect Michael Stepner described the temple as a landmark along Interstate 5, noting that it helps distinguish San Diego from nearby communities, and called it "a big asset to San Diego".

 Temple presidents

-The church's temples are directed by a temple president and matron, each typically serving a term of three years.
+The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

-Several notable individuals have serve as the temple president, including the first president, J. Clifford Wallace (1998–1999), along with emeritus general authorities Joe J. Christensen (1999-2002) and David E. Sorensen (2005-2008).
-As of 2020, the James P. Little is the president, with Kay M. Little serving as matron.
+Those who have served as the temple president include J. Clifford Wallace (1998–1999), who was first, as well as emeritus general authorities Joe J. Christensen (1999–2002) and David E. Sorensen (2005–2008).
+In October 2025, the church announced that after rededication, Richard G. Whittier would be the president, with Stephanie L. Whittier as matron.

 Admittance

-Following completion of construction, a public open house was held from February 20 to April 3, 1993, with approximately 720,000 visitors touring the temple.
-The temple was dedicated by Gordon B. Hinckley, with 23 sessions held from April 25 to April 30, 1993, attended by approximately 49,270 church members.
+Prior to dedications, temples are open to the public only during its open house period.
+With renovations completed, it was open to the public from June 18 to July 11, 2026, except on Sundays.
+The rededication is scheduled for August 23, 2026.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.